A-Z Database

 "I'll be with you in two ticks" means that I will be with you very shortly.
 'Two ticks' refers to two clicks of a clock i.e. two seconds.
 Tick, as in...

-It takes two to tango is widely used in business, politics and social contexts to mean that both parties have to co-operate and sometimes compromise i...
+It takes two to tango is a metaphor that is widely used in business, political and social contexts to mean that two parties have to co-operate and som...

 An informal proverb used to discourage retaliation or reciprocation, in that a wrongful action is not a practical or morally appropriate way to correc...